There are myriad ways of driving organizational change – consistent readers of this blog will agree, as we’ve covered this issue from numerous angles.

 Further along the procurement continuum is the AP (accounts payable) function and, once again, procurement technology can handle that as well.
 This is where the optimization of invoice tracking takes place.

-We’ve discussed this at length on this blog, head over here and here for breakdowns of AP benefits.
+We’ve discussed this at length on this blog about automating accounts payable processes, and we also offer tips on managing your accounts receivable here, too.
 But, in short, AP modules assist in critical functions such as cost allocation, three-way matching and invoice approval routing.

 Most importantly, however, is the invoice management ability an AP module provides.
 As far as optimizing your organization’s invoice tracking this is as good as it gets – store all of your invoices in one place.
 This repository will improve the accuracy of accruals, bill approvals and audit trails, amongst others functions.